Managing Partners: Karen M Bray, Jason R Litt, Robert H Wright

 Labor & Employment:

-Horvitz & Levy successfully persuaded the Court of Appeal to reject a former Los Angeles Times’ sports columnist’s constructive discharge claim as a matter of law.
-The Court of Appeal’s 55-page published opinion provides employers with a powerful tool for challenging constructive discharge claims before trial.
+First Horvitz & Levy successfully persuaded the Court of Appeal to reject a former Los Angeles Times’ sports columnist’s constructive discharge claim as a matter of law.
+Most recently, following a 2019 retrial that resulted in a $15 million verdict against the defendant, Horvitz & Levy appeared in the trial court and persuaded the trial court to grant a new trial.

 Toxic Tort & Product Liability: